 Stanley Fahn Junior Faculty Awards: $1.8 Million (Three-Year Award)

 Direct Imaging of the Cause and Treatment of Parkinson's Disease with Synthetic Modulatory Neurotransmitter Nanosensors (2017)

 Markita Landry, Ph.D., University of California, Berkeley

-Parkinson's develops when levels of the chemical messenger dopamine decline in the brain.
+Parkinson's develops when levels of the chemical messenger A chemical messenger (neurotransmitter) that regulates movement and emotions. decline in the brain.
 Standard PD therapies work by raising dopamine levels.
 However, there is no way to measure changes in these levels quantitatively — for example, to understand how well a drug works.
 That's because dopamine is difficult to detect in the brain and because the area affected by PD is deep within the brain and difficult to scan.
 In studies with mice, we are developing new infrared dopamine nanosensors that can detect the brain's use of dopamine in real time — in the short term, such as after a physical therapy session or after a dose of medication, as well as throughout long-term disease progression.
 Our goal with this imaging technique is to provide a quantitative basis for evaluating drug effectiveness and dosing, rather than relying on trial and error and observation of symptoms.

 Deconstructing the Behavioral Neuropharmacology of Parkinson's Disease (2017)